TerrenceMiao/LLM/LLM-Test-DeepSeek.md

 All numbers (19, 36, 55, 7) are used exactly once with only addition and subtraction.

 Solve this puzzle step by step.
-Combine numbers 3, 6, 25, 50, 75 and 100 to create an equation that equals 952, by using the four basic arithmetric operators.
+Combine numbers 3, 6, 25, 50, 75 and 100 to create an equation that equals 952, by using the four basic arithmetic operators.
 Each number can only be used at most once.
 ---

 <think>